3. Working with Gradle: Setting Up a Gradle Project, Understanding Build Scripts (Groovy and Kotlin DSL), Dependency Management and Task Automation.

 }

-will depend on the completion of firstTask
+}In this case, secondTask will depend on the completion of firstTask before it runs.

 Working with Gradle Project (Groovy DSL):